 One example of equality in education comes from Afghanistan.
 There, Concern developed a Community-Based Education program so students in rural areas can attend classes closer to home.
 CBE benefits all students who may otherwise live too far from a school, but it’s especially helpful for girls.

 3. Education can decrease risk and vulnerability

-In many of the countries where we work, the lives and livelihoods of the extremely poor are often tied into conflict, epidemics, and natural disasters.
+In many of the countries where we work, the lives and livelihoods of the extremely poor are often tethered to conflict, epidemics, and natural disasters.
 These can act as “force multipliers,” or elements that increase the likelihood that poverty will continue for the poorest countries.

 But knowledge, as the old saying goes, is power.
 Besides reducing inequality, education can safeguard against vulnerability and risk.
 This also reduces inequality.
 The ongoing Syrian conflict, for example, threatens to leave millions of Syrian refugee children a lost generation.
 Those living in Turkey are also faced with the language barrier between Arabic and Turkish.
-Our work with Syrian refugees in this host community includes language education so that kids can then integrate into public schools.
+Our work with Syrian refugees here therefore includes Turkish language education.
+This way, children can integrate into public schools.